CathalArup/ReadingBus/Submission.md

 * Gordon Rates - wegiangb@hotmail.co.uk
 * Laurens Geffert - laurensgeffert@gmail.com

 ## Lessons learnt
 *"How to extract MARS data via the python API, and how to deal with NetCDF format data in R.
-If we could start all over again we would force John to stay with us the weekend ;) More of his domain expertise on the could have benefited a lot!"* -Laurens *"I learnt a lot about how to use data to back up hypotheses.
+If we could start all over again we would force John to stay with us the weekend ;) More of his domain expertise on the could have benefited a lot!"* -Laurens

+*"I learnt a lot about how to use data to back up hypotheses.
 Coming from a strategic background, working alongside data scientists gave me my first taste of hands-on cleaning of data and using data i nreal time to inform (or invalidate) hypotheses."* - Rajesh

-Weather dataset can be very varied and correlate to even bus crashes  - Gordon There is so much potential for interdisciplinary collaborations.
-Everybody had a different background and skills which were all important in getting the analysis done! - Fiona
+*"Weather dataset can be very varied and correlate to even bus crashes."*  - Gordon

+*"There is so much potential for interdisciplinary collaborations.
+Everybody had a different background and skills which were all important in getting the analysis done!"* - Fiona

 ## Future developments